pileofscraps/alchemy_notify/README.md

       > Change lines 37 and 43 in `server.js` to reflect your particular Alchemy webhook id and auth token!
 Don't forget to sign into your Alchemy account to use the Notify webhook.
 See https://docs.alchemy.com/alchemy/documentation/apis/enhanced-apis/notify-api for more specific documentation.

       If you don’t already have an Alchemy account, you’ll first need to create one.
 The free version will work fine for getting started.
+First, create our example notification by clicking “Create Webhook” on Address Activity.

       ![webhook_1](https://github.com/pileofscraps/alchemy_notify/blob/master/webhook_1.jpg)

-      Once you have an account, go to the dashboard and select “Notify” from the top menu.
-For this example, we will select "Address Activity".
       Taking note from the information that followed the `heroku create` command, copy and paste in the http://xxxxxxxxx.herokuapp.com/ url into the webhook entry box.
 Select an app from the dropdown menu, click “Create Webhook” and we’re done!

       ![webhook_2](https://github.com/pileofscraps/alchemy_notify/blob/master/webhook_2.jpg)